Advertisement

 When I travelled from Bangkok to Chiang Mai by bus, the ticket price was 480 baht, including water bottles and snacks as well as stopover where passengers were given a voucher to use at the large open plan cafe.
 The bus was clean, double-storey, with large adjustable seats and a clean large toilet room.

 Tickets can be purchased the day before or the day of travel usually with no issue, although during the high season bus services are often booked up and you might have to wait until the next bus (there are many buses leaving frequently).
-There are toilets (fee for use) at the station, as well as food and drinks that can be purchased.
+There are toilets (fee for use) at the station, as well as and drinks that can be purchased.

 By Train